 - Colon cancer: Radiation to the bowel can lead to colon cancer years after treatment is complete.

 - If you were treated before the age of 18, it is recommended to begin colon cancer screening with colonoscopy or DNA stool testing 5 years after treatment or at age 30, whichever occurs later.

 - Screening for the general population begins between the ages of 45-50.
 You should consider these 2 guidelines when deciding when to start colon cancer screening.

 - You may need earlier screening if you have irritable bowel disease, chronic diarrhea or bleeding, ulcerative colitis, colon cancer in your family, or previous gastrointestinal cancers or polyps.

 Radiation to the pelvic area can cause late effects to the bladder including:

 - Developing scar tissue, which can lead to a decrease in how much urine your bladder can hold.

 - If given with chemotherapy medicines known to cause bladder damage (cyclophosphamide, ifosfamide), late effects can include hemorrhagic cystitis that causes bleeding from the bladder lining.
-Symptoms of hemorrhagic cystitis include urinary frequency (needing to go often) and urgency (needing to go quickly), blood in the urine and pain.
-You should report these symptoms to your provider right away.
+Signs of hemorrhagic cystitis include urinary frequency (needing to pee often) and urgency (needing to go quickly), blood in your urine or pain when peeing.
+You should report any of these things to your provider right away.

-Impact on Reproductive Organs, Sexual Function and Fertility (men)
+Impact on Reproductive Organs, Sexual Function, and Fertility (for Men)

-Radiation to the pelvis in a man may cause issues with sexual health such as infertility, low testosterone levels, low sperm count or the inability to get and maintain an erection (erectile dysfunction).
+Radiation to the pelvis in a man may cause problems with sexual health such as infertility, low testosterone levels, low sperm count, or the inability to get and maintain an erection (erectile dysfunction).